ilseh/Oppleo/README.md

 #### Prereqs
   * I run Oppleo on a __Raspberry Pi 4__.
 I have not tested other versions, I can only assume a 3 would work too.
 If you need to order one, get a 4, if you have one laying around give it a try.
   * You'll need a __SmartEVSE__ to control the actual car charging.
 Oppleo pulls a pin down to enable/disable charging, so any other EVSE with a similar control pin might work.
-  * A kWh meter attached through modbus to the Raspberry Pi is required to start and stop charge sessions.
+  * A kWh meter attached through modbus to the Raspberry Pi is not longer required to start and stop charge sessions, however it makes Oppleo much more usefull.
   * `ssh` enabled on the Raspberry.
     * Add an empty file named `ssh` (no extension) to the root of the sdcard to enable ssh after boot on the Raspberry.
 You'll probably need ssh to install Python and Postgres anyway.
   * Make sure __apt-get__ is up to date